-Your water comes from one well which is 215 feet deep (groundwater).
-There is no treatment on the system (no chlorination, filtration, pH adjustment, etc.)
+Your water is not treated (no chlorination, filtration, pH adjustment, etc).

 SOURCE WATER PROTECTION INFORMATION.

 Drinking water comes from groundwater (wells and springs) and surface water (rivers, lakes, streams).
 Protecting these drinking water sources is key to sustaining safe drinking water supplies for this and future generations.